nighthawk321/Home-Assistant/README.md

 Roku3

-Raspberry 3B running Kodi/libreelec
+Raspberry 4B running Kodi/libreelec

-Zigbee2mqtt added to set up, works fine
+Sonnoff zigbee bridge running tasmota.

 Software/apps
-No phone apps currently used as the ubuntu touch app is broken and unmaintained.
-The android app requires google services so it will not work on my ONplus3t phone
+Currently running the android app lite on lineage OS but restricted use with no google services.
+Ideally this depenancy on google servies nees to be changed.